mnfst/manifest/CONTRIBUTING.md

 npm run start:dev

 # You have to generate users credentials by seeding data to be able to auth with.
-# Seed in dev mode
+# Seed in dev mode.
 npm run seed:dev
 ```

 The server is now running on contributor mode ! 🌼

+⚠️ Times to times you may need to restart your server to see the modifications you brings to the client.

 > 💡 To simulate the `app` root folder of a new CASE repo, you can use the folder `packages/case/server/src/_contribution-root`.